jlbmagic/js-in-fm/blog/2021-12-01-day-two/index.md

 The time was well spent, however, when I did get to focus on the work.
 I learned a lot about services that provide email listserv services.
 I also researched banks good for small businesses.
 I think I have settled on Novo, for now anyway.

 I realized midway through the day that a day not spent in FileMaker or JS was a day I wasn’t bringing in income.
 That thought bothered me a bit.
-I realized, however, that I need a business and all the appropriate pieces in place to be able to focus on FileMaker and JS.
+After considering it a bit, I settled on the idea that I need a business and all the appropriate pieces in place to be able to focus on FileMaker and JS.
 So I kept picking away at my list.

 I did get to talk with a few potential clients.
 I hope those workout and I can build an API for one and a JS widget for another.